-These three theories, when applied across groups to relative rates of participation, create a strong argument to conceive of individual political behavior as a product of electoral context and a group's electoral influence.
-While the three mechanisms are endogenous and their effects may seem difficult to differentiate, among all three theoretical perspectives group size serves as a key predictor.
-Given the three theories above, in a jurisdiction where a given racial/ethnic group size is a larger share of the population, the group will be seen as more relevant to political outcomes, group members will feel more empowered, and there will be a greater incentive for elites to mobilize the racial/ethnic group.
-This should create a decrease in the disparity between participation for the given racial/ethnic group with other groups, when considered in comparison to jurisdictions where the racial/ethnic group is a smaller size in the population.
+While these mechanisms are endogenous and their effects may seem difficult to differentiate, among all theoretical perspectives group size serves as a key predictor.
+Given the theories above, in a jurisdiction where a given racial/ethnic group size is a larger share of the population, the group will be seen as more relevant to political outcomes, group members will feel more empowered, and there will be a greater incentive for elites to mobilize the racial/ethnic group.
+Thus, I expect the adoption of by-district elections under the CVRA to decrease turnout disparities by increasing elite mobilization, lowering the costs of voting, empowering minority groups, and raising their perceived importance in political outcomes.
+These theories, when applied across groups to relative rates of participation, create a strong argument to conceive of individual turnout behavior as a product of electoral context and a group's electoral influence.